outlawCoder223/blog_posts/02_linked_lists.md

 }
 ```

 Why do I initialize the head and tail to be `null`?
-That's because if our list is empty, we don't actually have a head or tail.
+Well if our list is empty, we don't actually have a head or tail.

 Okay cool, now that we have our node class and our list class, lets write some methods to help us manipulate our list.
 I will be focusing on the basic operations we use on arrays and how we can implement them with our linked list.